DreamCasterX/GoFileShare/README.md

 `Shares` - place any files you want to upload here

-`Downloads` - all the download files will be saved here
+`Downloads` - all the downloaded files will be saved here